PureComponent

 parameter which we provide to the updater function is accessing the current state.
 While this is possible in theory, it is not exactly recommended.
 Values should be collected first and then batch processed in a single setState()

 method of a parent component being part of the returned component tree.
 The component's lifecycle ends if it is removed from the tree of components supposed to be rendered.
-Additionally, there are lifecycle methods that react to updates or errors as well as being "unmounted".constructor(props)
+Additionally, there are lifecycle methods that react to updates or errors as well as being "unmounted".

 static getDerivedStateFromProps(nextProps, prevState)